chaozhang-cs/chaozhang-cs.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a Junior Professor Chair in the Department of Computer Science at Université Lyon 1, where I lead the Chair for Generative AI and Heterogeneous Data.
-I am affiliated with the CNRS LIRIS Database Group.
+I am affiliated with the Database Group at CNRS LIRIS and am a member of the Thematic Institute for Artificial Intelligence at Université de Lyon.
 I am also an Adjunct Assistant Professor at the University of Waterloo and affiliated with the Data Intelligence Lab.

 I was a postdoctoral researcher in the Data Systems Group at the University of Waterloo, where I worked with [Renée J. Miller](https://rjmillerlab.github.io/) and [Tamer Özsu](https://cs.uwaterloo.ca/~tozsu/).
 Prior to that, I was a postdoc at Université Lyon 1, working with [Angela Bonifati](https://perso.liris.cnrs.fr/angela.bonifati/).
 I earned my PhD in Computer Science at CNRS LIMOS, Université Clermont Auvergne, advised by [Farouk Toumani](https://scholar.google.com/citations?user=0gPsmccAAAAJ&hl=en).
 I also worked closely with Inria and Oracle Labs (Zurich).